Earthwarrior06/Cryptonite_Taskphase_Prithvi/Perceiving Permissions.md

 ```

 ## 4.Changing Permissions:

+The file has no read/write/execute permissions for anyone except the owner.

+Using chmod a+rwx /flag, you grant read, write, and execute permissions to all users (owner, group, and others).

+Now you can read the contents of /flag.

 ```bash
 r - user/group/other can read the file (or list the directory) w - user/group/other can modify the files (or create/delete files in the directory)